Skip to Content

 How long do I have to file a truck accident claim?

-Can I still recover damages if I was partially at fault?
+Can I still recover damages if I am partially at fault?

 In California, it is possible to recover damages in a truck accident case even if you were partially at fault.
 This is because California follows a comparative negligence system, which means that fault is determined based on the percentage of responsibility each party bears for the accident.
 As long as you are found to be less than 50% at fault, you may still be able to recover damages.
-It is important to seek the assistance of a truck accident attorney in Northern California who can help assess the facts of your case and guide you through the legal process.
+It is essential to seek the assistance of a truck accident attorney in Northern California who can help assess the facts of your claim and guide you through the legal process.

 Why Choose Law Offices of Larry S. Buckley?